Namanj/Mortgage-Market-Tri-Analysis/README.md

 The cost function was really sensitive to initializations and one of the main challenges of defining it was scaling the data that I had collected from different sources.

 ### Results
-My cost function strikes a balance between clustering of office locations vs spreading them out.
+The cost function strikes a balance between clustering of office locations vs spreading them out.
 <p align="center">
   <img src='/images/UP_visualized.png'  width="700"  height="600">
 </p>